piximos/scripted-atoms/sa-bash/docker-hub-image-cleaner-atom/README.md

 # Scripted Simple Atoms : Docker Hub Image Cleaner

-This image launches inside your pipeline to delete obsolete images from your Nexus registry.
+This image launches inside your pipeline to delete obsolete image tags from the Docker Hub registry.

 ## Image pull